prebid/Prebid.js/modules/51DegreesRtdProvider.md

                 name: '51Degrees',
                 waitForIt: true, // should be true, otherwise the auctionDelay will be ignored
                 params: {
-                    // Get your resource key from https://configure.51degrees.com/AQRVdgJ-9x1dNvxk3Eg
+                    // Get your resource key from https://configure.51degrees.com/tWrhNfY6 to connect to cloud.51degrees.com
                     resourceKey: '<YOUR_RESOURCE_KEY>',
-                    // alternatively, you can use the on-premise version of the 51Degrees service
+                    // alternatively, you can use the on-premise version of the 51Degrees service and connect to your chosen end point
                     // onPremiseJSUrl: 'https://localhost/51Degrees.core.js'
                 },
             },